Kazakh–Dzungar Wars: 1718–1723

-In 1722, after the death of the Kangxi Emperor, who had been at war with the Dzungars for a long time, a truce was established on the border with the Qing dynasty, which allowed for Tsewang Rabtan to focus more on the Kazakh lands.
+Kazakhs.
+In late 1722, after the death of the Kangxi Emperor, who had been at war with the Dzungars for a long time, a truce was established on the border with the Qing dynasty, which allowed for Tsewang Rabtan to focus more on the Kazakh lands using interior lines and swift cavalry, launched a massive, multi-pronged invasion.
+They caught the Kazakhs completely by surprise during a period of perceived peace.
+The Kazakhs were dispersed in their spring pastures, with their horses weakened from winter.
 The aggression by the Dzungar Khanate, often referred by the Kazakhs as the "Years of the Great Disaster", that brought suffering, hunger, destruction of moral values, and caused an irreversible damage to the development of effective civilian force where thousands of men, women, and children were captured and imprisoned.
+With no unified army to meet them, the Dzungar forces sliced through Kazakh territories.
+The disunited Kazakh detachments were easily overwhelmed and destroyed in piecemeal engagements.
 The Kazakh clans, who paid a heavy price for their incompetent sultans and khans, under the pressure from the Dzungar troops were forced to abandon centuries-old inhabited land which led to displacement of part of the Kazakhs from the Middle Juz to the obstruction of the Central Asian khans.
 Many tribes of the Senior Juz also retreated to the Syr Darya river where they crossed it and headed toward Khujand.
 Kazakhs of the Younger Juz migrated along the Yaik, Ory, and Yrgyz rivers to the borders of Russia.
 As the conflict raged on, part of the Kazakhs of the Middle Juz settled in closer to the Tobolsk Governorate.

 The "Years of the Great Disaster" (1723–1727) as they're known because of their destructive consequences which are often compared to the Mongol invasions of the beginning of the 13th century, the Dzungar military aggression significantly influenced the international situation in Central Asia.
 The thousands of approaching families to the boundaries of Central Asia and the relations with the Volga Kalmyks have worsened relations in the region.
 Kazahks, Karakalpaks, Uzbeks, attacking the weakened Kazakhs, worsened their already critical situation which particularly affected the Zhetysu in those years.
 Under the reign of Galdan Boshugtu Khan, large-scale military operations by the Dzungars were resumed.
 A mass movement of Kazakhs to the west caused a great concern among the Zhaiyks and the Volga Kalmyks.
 The new wave of Kazakhs who came to Zhayik was so large that the very fate of the Kalmyk Khanate was in question.
 This is evidenced by the request of the Kalmyk rulers to the Russian Tsarist government for military assistance to protect their summer nomads along the left bank of the Volga River.
 Because of it, in the middle of the 18th century, the Zhaiyk (Ural) river became the border between Kazakhs and Kalmyks.
 The tremendous turmoil caused by the Dzungar invasions and a massive loss of basic wealth which was livestock led to an economic crisis that intensified political disputes among the ruling Kazakh elite.

-Although a new Dzungar–Qing war began in 1715 and lasted until 1723, Tsewang Rabtan continued military operations against the Kazakhs.